One of the world's simplest organisms is also one of the hardest to classify.

 In the 18th century, a Swedish botanist named Carl Linnaeus suggested a system that grouped all plants together and grouped all animals together.
 Like Aristotle, Linnaeus called algae a plant.
 Linnaeus’ system also showed how similar animals — such as dogs and wolves, for example — could be grouped together.
 The system is still in use today, though it has been modified and changed significantly in the past 250 years.
 But even with hundreds of years of changes, algae stick out like a sore thumb.

-“The study of algae has changed a lot, but it has always been a problem,” says Rick McCourt, a biologist at the Academy of Natural Sciences in Philadelphia.
-McCourt is also a phycologist, or a scientist who studies algae.
+“The study of algae has changed a lot, but it has always been a problem,” says Rick McCourt.
+He's a biologist at the Academy of Natural Sciences in Philadelphia, Penn.
+McCourt is also a phycologist (Fy-KOL-uh-gist), or a scientist who studies algae.
 (Phycology is the study of algae.)

 McCourt points out that the algae problem goes back much farther than Linnaeus or even Aristotle.
 Much farther: The roots of algae’s identity crisis go all the way back to the beginning of life on Earth, billions of years ago.